Curriculum for Excellence

 The website has downloadable session outlines (with learning intentions) that can be mixed and matched to suit your children and setting.
 Complete resources needed for the sessions are included and also an array of photos demonstrating the sessions in action.

-The Ten Must Know Bible Stories Project” is supported by Aberdeen City Council and funded by the Church of Scotland Go For It Fund.
-The project aims to encourage and inspire teachers and chaplains to explore Bible Stories, using them to embed RME across the curriculum.
+The Ten Must Know Bible Stories Project is supported by Aberdeen City Council and funded by the Church of Scotland's Go For It Fund.

 Bible Alive is an exciting programme which teaches children in Primary 5 to Primary 7 the whole story of the Bible in a series of interactive lessons as part of the RME curriculum.

 It uses storytelling, music, drama, props, costumes, video clips and activities to bring the Bible to life.

 The sessions are held together with Rhyme and Sign - a set of ten rhyming couplets which recap the story of the Bible accompanied by British Sign Language signs.